 A Canadian creative research organization.

-We are a creative research organization, dedicated to uniting and empowering artists and scientists to collectively advance scientific knowledge.
+We are a creative research organization, dedicated to uniting and empowering artists and scientists to collectively advance mobilization of scientific knowledge.

 We aim to foster broader public engagement in scientific research.